 Why this species?

 Rising from the Caribbean Sea, Saint Lucia’s volcanic rock forms three iconic peaks rich in tropical forest.
 One of these peaks, Petit Piton (Saint Lucia’s smallest mountain), is home to the last remaining population in the world of the Critically Endangered Juniperus barbadensis var. barbadensis.
-Known locally as the pencil cedar, it is in fact a type of juniper (best known as the primary flavouring of gin).
+Known locally as the pencil cedar, it is in fact a type of juniper (famously used in gin).

-In parallel to this environmental concern, Saint Lucia Forest Department has struggled to meet the island’s Christmas tree demand for several years.
+In parallel to this environmental concern, Saint Lucia Forest Department struggles to meet demand for Christmas trees come December.
 As such, they have resorted to using two alien species: an Acacia and Cyprus lusitanica.
-However, these species are unsuited for heavy rainfall and are therefore susceptible to fungal infections.
+However, these species are susceptible to fungal infections.
 In contrast, the native pencil cedar is a relatively fast growing conifer that has strong potential to be grown as a Christmas tree to eventually replace the use of these exotic species.

 The pencil cedar has been subject to very little conservation action to date but with a little help, could be returned to the island’s lowland forest and used to develop a local, sustainable market for Christmas trees.

 What are we doing about it?

-Working with Saint Lucia Forest Department we aim to reintroduce the pencil cedar to Saint Lucia’s lowlands, thereby safeguarding the species from extinction.
-Our work to develop a sustainable cultivation of pencil cedars as Christmas trees will also expose the Saint Lucia community to simple, effective conservation measures while engaging their interest in the local tree species.
-The planting and selling of pencil cedars also has the potential to generate long-term financing for the Saint Lucia Forest Department to continue restoration and conservation efforts.
+Working with Saint Lucia Forest Department we aim to reintroduce the pencil cedar to Saint Lucia’s lowlands and to promote simple, effective conservation measures amongst the Saint Lucia community to develop a local market interest in the species.
+Selling pencil cedars also has the potential to generate long-term financing for the Saint Lucia Forest Department to continue restoration and conservation efforts.
 To achieve this we are taking the following steps:

 - Recruiting trained climbers to collect seeds from the inaccessible pencil cedars.
 To preserve genetic diversity, seeds will be collected from as many pencil cedars as possible.